Jonnobrow/izzyandjonny.co.uk/content/_index.md

 > Where can I stay nearby?

-There are a number of guest houses and hotels close to Purton House.
-All of these can be easily accessed by a Taxi.
+There are a number of rooms at the venue which can be booked with a 10% discount.
+Alternatively, there are plenty of other options nearby.

 > What food and drink will be available?

 Food will be served three times throughout the day:
 - Canapes at \~2pm during the drinks reception
-- Tapas Style Afternoon Tea and Coffee at \~4.30pm
+- Afternoon Tea and Coffee at \~3.30pm
-    - Cicchetti, Scones, Croquettas, Baklavas, Brownies, Cakes
-- Grazing Table in the evening (\~7pm Onwards)
+- Grazing Platters in the evening (\~7pm Onwards)
-    - Meats, Cheeses, Bread, Nibbles, Salads ...

 As for drinks:
 - Soft drinks all day
-- Bubbles at the drinks reception
+- Bubbles/Pimms at the drinks reception
 - Wine/Beer and Paying Bar in the evening

 > I have X dietary requirement, what can I eat?

-Just let us know when you RSVP (or by text/email anytime) and we will let our caterer know - she is more than happy to acomodate!
+Just let us know when you RSVP (or by text/email anytime) and we will let the venue know - they are more than happy to accommodate!

 > Do you have a wedding registry?